michaelecollins/pkm/reference/Angular.md

 #### Component Lifecycle Hooks

 Every component in Angular has a lifecycle.
-And that lifecycle is defined by a series of events that occur throughout the lifetime of a component.
-Some occur only once, while other occur multiple times during a component's lifetime.
+This lifecycle is defined by a series of events that occur throughout the lifetime of a component.
+Some occur only once, while others occur multiple times during a component's lifetime.

 | Once | During Change |
 | ---- | ------------- |